nschloe/tikzplotlib/README.md

 matplotlib2tikz has automatic unit testing to make sure that the software doesn't accidentally get worse over time.
 In `test/testfunctions/`, a number of test cases are specified.
-Those are
+Those

  * run through matplotlib2tikz,
  * the resulting LaTeX file is compiled into a PDF (`pdflatex`),